Checkout source code

 Advanced installation

 This section assumes that above-described basic checkout has been done.
-All subsections below are optional.
-It is not mandatory to execute all of them, but we recommend to at least create the data directory described below because some other optional services depend on it.
+All subsections below are optional, but the “Create data directory” one is recommended because some other subsections depend on it.

 Create data directory